Newar language: Dark age

+The Nepal-Tibet Treaty of 1775 written in Classical Newar in the Newar script.

+Hanumān Nāṭaka, a Newar-language play written in 1800 CE in the Devanagari script by Amritananda under the commission of King Prithvipal Sen of Palpa.

+Newar began to be sidelined after the Gorkha conquest of Nepal and the ouster of the Malla dynasty by the Shah dynasty in the late 18th century.
+The continuity of the Newar literary tradition was broken by the policies of the Shah government, leading to a sharp diglossia between the spoken and written forms such that the historical written language became largely unintelligible even to educated speakers as the modern language evolved in isolation from its classical literary tradition.

-Following the advent of the Shahs, the Gorkhali language became the court language, and Newar was replaced as the language of administration.
+Following the advent of the Shahs, the Gorkhali language became the state language, and Newar was replaced as the language of administration.
 However, Newar continued to remain in official use for a time as shown by the 1775 treaty with Tibet which was written in it.
-A few of the new rulers cultivated the language.
-Kings Prithvi Narayan Shah, Rana Bahadur and Rajendra Bikram Shah composed poetry and wrote plays in it.
+The early rulers of the Shah dynasty cultivated and patronized the Newar language and literature.
+Kings Prithvi Narayan Shah, Rana Bahadur Shah, Girvan Yuddha Bikram Shah and Rajendra Bikram Shah composed poetry and wrote plays in it.
+Similarly, Ranbir Singh Thapa of the Thapa dynasty composed didactic poems in the Newar language.

-Newar suffered heavily under the repressive policy of the Rana dynasty (1846–1951 AD) when the regime attempted to wipe it out.
-In 1906, legal documents written in Newar were declared unenforceable, and any evidence in the language was declared null and void.
+Newar suffered heavily under the repressive policy of the Rana dynasty (1846–1951) when the regime attempted to wipe it out.
+Since then, its history has been one of constant suppression and struggle against official disapproval.
+In 1905, the use of the Newar language in the court, administration, and land registration was declared illegal by the Rana prime minister Chandra Shumsher Rana.
+Legal documents written in Newar were declared unenforceable, and any evidence in the language was declared null and void.
 The rulers forbade literature in Newar, and writers were sent to jail.
 In 1944, Buddhist monks who wrote in the language were expelled from the country.

-Moreover, hostility towards the language from neighbours grew following massive migration into the Kathmandu Valley leading to the indigenous Newars becoming a minority.
-During the period 1952 to 1991, the percentage of the valley population speaking Newar dropped from 74.95% to 43.93%.
 The Nepal Bhasa movement arose as an effort to save the language.

+Modern Newar

 Nepal Bhasa movement

-Sit-in outside the prime minister's residence to mark Black Day on 1 June 2013.

-Newars have been fighting to save their language in the face of opposition from the government and hostile neighbours from the time of the repressive Rana regime till today.
-The movement arose against the suppression of the language that began with the rise of the Shah dynasty in 1768 AD, and intensified during the Rana regime (1846–1951) and Panchayat system (1960–1990).

-At various times, the government has forbidden literature in Newar, banned the official use and removed it from the media and the educational system.
-Opponents have even petitioned the Supreme Court to have its use barred.

-Activism has taken the form of publication of books and periodicals to public meets and protest rallies.
-Writers and language workers have been jailed or expelled from the country, and they have continued the movement abroad.
-The struggle for linguistic rights has sometimes combined with the movement for religious and political freedom in Nepal.
+During the time of the repressive Rana regime, Newars struggled to save their language in the face of opposition from the government.
+The movement arose against the suppression of the language during the Rana regime (1846–1951) and Panchayat system (1960–1990).
+At those times, the government had forbidden literature in Newar, banned the official use and removed it from the media and the educational system.
+Activism took the form of publication of books and periodicals to public meets and protest rallies.
+Many writers and language workers were jailed or expelled from the country, and they continued the movement abroad.